 Viewpoints for the Independent Testing Outline of the Independent Testing 1 - By changing conditions, etc., confirmed that the behaviours concerning the user account lock were as specified. - Confirmed that the access control was performed as specified when operating the internally stored documents from several interfaces.
 2 - Confirmed that the lockout process of accounts was performed as specified while normal users and administrators simultaneously log on. - Confirmed that the behaviours were as specified when user accounts were deleted while login status was maintained or when user privileges were changed.
-3 - Confirmed that the S/MIME and IPsec procedures were performed as specified when using the expired certificates.
+3 - Confirmed that the S/MIME and IPsec procedures were performed as specified when using the expired certificates. - Regarding the operational function for the internally stored documents, confirmed that the exception procedures were performed as specified when unexpected parameters were specified or when a process was interrupted.

-- Regarding the operational function for the internally stored documents, confirmed that the exception procedures were performed as specified when unexpected parameters were specified or when a process was interrupted. - Confirmed that the exception procedures were performed as specified when entering unauthorised inputs from the printer driver. - Confirmed that the procedures were performed as specified even when performing unexpected operations or entering unexpected parameters on the Operation Panel.
+- Confirmed that the exception procedures were performed as specified when entering unauthorised inputs from the printer driver. - Confirmed that the procedures for abnormal operations or process interruption were performed as specified when editing stored documents using Document Server Function.